 You could also just look for Nitro – it’s pretty visible from anywhere on that right side of the park.

 There’s only so much you can tackle in a day, so add these top rides for kids to your Six Flags bucket list:

 There are several Bugs Bunny-themed rides in the kiddie section, some of the best being the Camp Carousel and the Ranger Pilots.
 There’s also the Bugs Bunny National Park Water Tower for kids to play underneath on a hot day.

 The 242-foot tower of swing, Sky Screamer, isn’t the only place to get your swinging fix in the park.
-Taz Tornado is a miniature version (or I guess normal version, as Six Flags reinvented the classic kiddie ride into a thrill ride a few summers ago with Sky Screamer) of the swings.
-Kids love the cool wind whipping through their hair as the swings soar in the sky.
+Storm Chaser is a miniature version of the swings.
+Kids will love the cool wind whipping through their hair as the swings soar in the sky.

 Daffy Hot Air Balloons

 The bright-colored hot air balloons always catch your eye when you walk by.
 The hot air balloons lift into the air and spin around.

 Much like the teacups, the hot air balloons can spin as fast your kids want them to with the spinning table in the center!